samkeen/image-upload-example/README.rst

 This is a very simple app that can upload images on the User's behalf.

 It is to be used to demonstrate building distributed computing systems.
+Planning to utilize it for a online course I am developing on Udemy.

 *Demo purposes only, not production code ready by any means*